sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

     > ### What's going on?

-    >As of this point of the tutorial, the URL of the `web` application will be requested instead of the `myapp` URL.
+    > At this point of the tutorial, the URL of the `web` application will be requested instead of the `myapp` URL.
 It will then forward the requests to the `myapp` application.

 13. When the staging and deployment steps are completed, the `web` application should be successfully started and its details displayed in the command console.